Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Experiments

-\textbf{Evaluation of Representation Learning by Linear Probing} To verify whether the model can learn general feature representations, we adopted linear probing—a commonly used metric \cite{alain2017understanding, pmlr-v139-radford21a}—for evaluation.
-Specifically, the event2vec model used for classifying DVS-LIP has the largest number of parameters among the classification models for the three datasets.
-Therefore, we utilized the event2vec component from this model, along with the first 5 layers of the 16-layer backbone network.
+Furthermore, we utilized the event2vec component from the model trained on DVS-Lip, along with the first 5 layers of the 16-layer backbone network.
 We selected 5 layers because we found that this depth yields the optimal performance; using fewer or more layers would lead to a slight decline in performance.
 We froze the parameters of the extracted sub-model and appended a trainable classification head to it.
-This method achieved an accuracy of 86.94$\pm$1.21\% on the DVS Gesture classification task and 69.83$\pm$7.66\% on the ASL-DVS classification task.
+The results are shown in the fourth and fifth rows of Table~\ref{tab:linear-prob}.
+As shown, the accuracy on both datasets continued to improve substantially.
 These results indicate that the model with event2vec and a multi-layer Transformer architecture can generate features with high linear separability when transferred from the training dataset to other datasets, demonstrating that the model has learned a general method for feature representation.

-\textbf{Cluster Latency} Table \ref{tab: kmean latency and accuracy} compares the average per-sample clustering latency on the test set, as well as the test-set accuracy of models trained with clustered data, when different K-Means clustering methods are applied to the DVS-Lip dataset.
-We compare our approach with two benchmarks: Scikit-learn’s CPU-based K-Means (using K-Means++) and Meta's Faiss GPU K-Means \cite{johnson2019billion}.
-As shown in Table \ref{tab: kmean latency and accuracy}, the proposed batched K-Means++ outperforms benchmarks by achieving peak accuracy with minimal latency.
+\textbf{Cluster Latency} Table~\ref{tab:kmean-latency-and-accuracy} compares the average per-sample clustering latency on the test set, as well as the test-set accuracy of models trained with clustered data, when different K-Means clustering methods are applied to the DVS-Lip dataset.
+We compare our approach with two benchmarks: Scikit-learn's CPU-based K-Means (using K-Means++) and Meta's Faiss GPU K-Means \citep{johnson2019billion}.
+As shown in Table~\ref{tab:kmean-latency-and-accuracy}, the proposed batched K-Means++ achieves the highest accuracy with latency comparable to the fastest setting.
 Notably, it is significantly faster than Scikit-learn and more accurate than the GPU-accelerated Faiss.
 While Faiss (iters=20) offers comparable speed, it suffers a $1.48\%$ accuracy drop compared to our approach.